TechWatching/techwatching.dev/input/posts/when-pulumi-met-nuke.md

 I think it is quite clear with the different steps/targets defined with their dependencies/order.
 Yet if this is not clear enough for you, you can use the `nuke --plan` command to display a visual representation of the pipeline (how cool is that !?)

 <img src="/posts/images/pulumi_met_nuke_12.png" class="img-fluid centered-img">

+> 💬 You can see that the execution plan is almost identical to the pipelines steps we talked about in the beginning of the article.
+The only difference is that we added to the Publish step a dependence on Clean.

 Let's execute the complete pipeline: